How to Use Red Light Therapy for Wound Healing (at Home)

 4. Infrared therapy promotes collagen production – as proven in many studies, cold laser (red light waves) stimulates collagen and elastin production in the final wound healing phases.

-5. It helps release ATP (raw cellular energy) which gives energy to the damaged cells in the wound so they can heal better and faster (study).
+5. It helps release ATP (raw cellular energy) which gives energy to the damaged cells in the wound so they can heal better and faster.

-How to Use Red Light Therapy for Wounds – At Home
+2 Ways to Use Red Light Therapy for Wounds (at Home)

 red light therapy lamp for wounds

-These days you don’t have to pay for expensive clinic appointments to naturally treat a non-healing wound.
+These days you don’t have to pay for expensive clinic appointments to treat a non-healing wound naturally.

 There are a few excellent red light therapy home devices and lamps you can use every day at home – starting today.